 Psychological Science Pre-Major

 Completion of 18 units of core coursework in psychology that include one course from each of the following domains: Introduction to Psychology, Measurement and Statistics, Research Methods, Clinical Science, Social-Personality Science, and Cognitive Neuroscience.

 Psychological Science Major

 Advancement into the major requires successful completion of the 18 units from the pre-major.
-Students complete an additional 27 units of course work and research experience, including Advanced Methods, Advanced Statistics, 12 units of 400-level advanced topic courses and 9 units of research experience.
+Students complete an additional 27 units of course work and research experience, including Advanced Research Methods and 15 units of 400-level advanced topic courses and 9 units of research experience.